nathanrosspowell/nathanrosspowell.github.com/website/pages/menu/code.md

 named: code
 title: Code
 template: "article.html"
-comments: True
+comments: False

-TODO:
+Here will be a list of all of my code projects (games or otherwise) which are public facing.

-List of game projects that I'm working on.
-Link to any blog (blog tags, at some point).
+Hopefully at some point soon...